 I express my sincere gratitude to Thiru.
-Subrat Mohabatra IFS Principal Chief Conservator of Forests and Head of Forest Force, Chennai for his keen interest and support for the drafting of the plan.
+Subash Mohapatra IFS Principal Chief Conservator of Forests and Head of Forest Force, Chennai for his keen interest and support for the compilation of the plan.

 I also express my sincere gratitude to Thiru.
-Srinivas R. Reddy IFS, Principal Chief Conservator of Forests & Chief Wildlife Warden, Chennai for his valuable suggestions for drafting of the plan.
+Srinivas R. Reddy IFS, Chief Wildlife Warden & Principal Chief Conservator of Forests (Wildlife), Chennai for his valuable suggestions for compilation of the plan.

 I thank Tmt.
-R. Padmawathe IFS, Chief Conservator of Forests and Field Director, Srivilliputhur Megamalai Tiger Reserve, Madurai, for her advice throughout the process of compilation of the plan.
+R. Padmawathe IFS, Chief Conservator of Forests and Field Director, Srivilliputhur Megamalai Tiger Reserve, Madurai, for his advice throughout the process of compilation of the plan.

-I am thankful to the technical committee constituted for providing advice for drafting the management plan.
-The committee consisted of Dr. S. Balachandran, Bird expert, Bombay Natural History society, Ravindran Natarajan, Bird expert, Iragukul Amritha Nature trust, Chandrashekhar, Bird expert, a life member of BNHS and MNS and H Byju, Centre of Advanced Study in Marine Biology, Annamalai University.
+I am thankful to the technical committee constructed for providing advice for drafting the management plan, Dr. S. Balachandran, Bird expert, Bombay Natural History society, Ravindran Natarajan, Bird expert, Iragukul Amritha Nature trust, Changrashekhar, Bird expert, a life member of BNHS and MNS and H Byju, Centre of Advanced Study in Marine Biology, Annamalai University.